 - Sit for long times, like on a long airplane flight

 Women are more likely to develop DVT during pregnancy and in the 4 to 6 weeks after giving birth.
 That's when they have higher levels of estrogen, which may make blood clot more easily.
 The pressure of their expanding uterus can slow blood flow in the veins as well.
 Certain blood disorders can boost their chances of having DVT even more.

 Like pregnancy, birth control pills and some treatments for postmenopausal symptoms raise the amount of estrogen in a woman's blood.
 That can increase the odds of getting DVT.

 Travel to new and faraway places can be exciting!
 Squishing into a coach seat for a long international flight is not.
 Studies show long-distance travel -- a trip that lasts more than 4 hours -- doubles the chance of developing DVT.
 It doesn't matter if you go by air, bus, train, or car.
 When you're in a cramped seat and don't move around, your blood flow slows.

 Your doctor will check you for signs of DVT.
-He may also ask about your medical history, medications you're taking, medical problems of close relatives, and things that raise your chances of having this condition.
+They may also ask about your medical history, medications you're taking, medical problems of close relatives, and things that raise your chances of having this condition.
 An ultrasound is the most common way to confirm you have it.
 The test uses sound waves to "see" the blood flow and reveal a clot.
 You might also need other tests, such as a blood test called a d-dimer.

 Drugs called anticoagulants are the most common way to treat DVT.
 Although they're known as blood thinners, they don't really thin your blood.
 They make it less "sticky" to prevent new blood clots from forming.
 They can't break up a clot you already have, but they will give your body time to dissolve one on its own.
 You take these medications in a pill or by needle.